RTFTR/Coalition-Engine/README.md

 # Paradox-Undertale-Engine

-This engine is based on Undertale, Created by toby fox.
+This engine is based on Undertale, Created by Toby Fox.
 This engine is still unstable.

 # The purpose of making this engine: